Staff and Board

 Jemahl joined Thrive DC in 2013.
 He has a solid background helping people with employment, having worked for a variety of companies assisting people in finding jobs and learning life skills.
 Jemahl enjoys being able to help individuals attain employment and personal goals, getting them from where they are to where they want to be.
 When he’s not at Thrive DC, Jemahl enjoys cooking as well as outdoor activities.

-Herbert Brown, Morning Program Assistant
+Herbert Brown, Morning Program Coordinator

 Herbert joined the Thrive DC team in 2013.
 He graduated from the Art Institute of Washington and his work experience includes working at Martha’s Table as well as working free lance for several companies.
 He likes the environment of Thrive DC as well as the clients and his co-workers.
 Outside of Thrive DC, Herbert enjoys illustrating, painting, skateboarding, and cooking.